nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

-Since `ForbiddenException` extends the base `HttpException`, it's going to work well with the core exceptions handler, and therefore we can use it inside the `findAll()` method.
+Since `ForbiddenException` extends the base `HttpException`, it will work seamlessly with the built-in exceptions handler, and therefore we can use it inside the `findAll()` method.

 ```typescript
 @@filename(cats.controller)